Table of Contents

 Depending on the final project site selected, SolarShare will sell the solar power in one of two ways.

 For some, mostly rooftop projects, the solar power plant will sell energy directly to the energy user on the property where the solar power plant is located.
 This type of contract is often called a power purchase agreement.
 The energy user receives the benefit of a predetermined electricity price for many years to come and can hedge against possible future price rises.
 They can also be confident that their energy is sourced in an environmentally sound manner.

 The second option is where the electricity is sold out to the grid.
 This is done under a contract with ActewAGL retail.
 The contract is called a Feed-in-Tariff contract, which is a fixed price scheme for solar power plants operating in the ACT.
 This is a result of ACT government legislation, which stipulates that an electricity retailer operating in the ACT is required to enter into a 20 year agreement for purchase of the power.
-More information about the electricity Feed-In Act (2008) and Large Scale Renewable Energy Generation Act (2011) is available on the ACT government website.
+More information about the Electricity Feed-In Act (2008) and Large Scale Renewable Energy Generation Act (2011) is available on the ACT government website.

-SolarShare get certainty under both types of contract on the price the community will receive for the solar energy and the duration of the contract.
+SolarShare has certainty under both types of contract on the price the community will receive for the solar energy and the duration of the contract.
 SolarShare will release details of the type of energy contract selected and who the energy customer is when the community solar farm is open for investment.
 Click here to see the stages involved in joining SolarShare and the time frames covering when particular information will be released.